VIncentOOF/PixelPulse/README.md

   - Wifi Compass Windows Testing: Demo version in python to run in windows
   - wifi compass: Actual iOS app

-# Things left to do
+# Things Left to Do
--Interview Questions Tester using GPT-3.5 and Whisper -Autonomous UAV(might not finish)
+- Interview Questions Tester using GPT-3.5 and Whisper
+- Autonomous UAV (might not finish)
--Hosting neko on my personal pc using docker containerization -Arduino Smart Planting watering system
+- Hosting neko on my personal PC using Docker containerization
+- Arduino Smart Planting watering system